tasbolat1/graspflow/README.md

 ## Section 1: Stability Classifier: Dataset and Training

-The core of the dataset generation lies in  Grasper library.
-The grasper library can be downloaded at:
+The core of the dataset generation lies in the GraspSampler library.
+The library can be downloaded here: [GraspSampler](https://github.com/patrickeala/GraspSampler).

 ```
 TODO Pat